-- A doula is a lay woman who offers emotional and practical support to women, and their families, during pregnancy, childbirth and early parenthood.
+- A doula offers emotional and practical support to families during pregnancy, childbirth and early parenthood.

 - Doulas are not healthcare professionals and do not take the role of a midwife